Response to Climate Change

 In recent years, frequent disasters caused by climate change have prompted Formosa Laboratories to proactively respond to climate disasters and prevent related financial losses. the Company will adopt the climate-related financial disclosure recommendations formulated by the Task Force on Climaterelated Financial Disclosures (TCFD), which was established by the Financial Stability Board (FSB) in 2015.
 The Company will voluntarily disclose its response policies and preventive measures in the face of climate-related risks, appropriately disclose the financial impact caused by these risks, and identify opportunities to ensure profitability and enhance the Company's climate resilience after proper climate adaptation and disaster recovery, in order to cope with subsequent climate disasters.

-Management of material topic “response to climate change” at Formosa Laboratories in 2023
+▼Management of material topic "Response to climate change" at Formosa Laboratories in 2024

-Formosa Laboratories conducts assessments of climate risks and opportunities, which are analyzed according to level of impact and likelihood of occurrence.
-Specifically, level of impact is divided into three levels, namely high, moderate, and low, whereas likelihood of occurrence is divided into three levels, namely unlikely, somewhat likely, and highly likely, aimed at identifying and analyzing moderate- and high-risk items, and eventually formulating appropriate response measures to deal with such risks.
+Formosa Laboratories evaluates climate risks and opportunities by analyzing their impact level and likelihood of occurrence.
+Specifically, impact level is categorized into high, moderate, and low, while likelihood is categorized into unlikely, somewhat likely, and highly likely.
+This process aims to identify and analyze moderate- and high-risk items and ultimately develop appropriate response measures to address these risks.

-Financial impacts of climate-related opportunities and corresponding response actions
+▼Financial Impact of Climate-related opportunities and corresponding response actions

 ▼ISO 14067:2018 verification statement for Sevelamer Carbonate “F.L.”